reactivesw/category/docs/admin_requirement.md

 ## 2. Requirement

-### 2.1 About category
+### 2.1 Basic requirement about category

-1. name, description, meta title, meta description, meta keywords of category should be multiple language
+1. name, description, meta title, meta description, meta keywords of category should be multiple language.
-2. slug of category should be alphabetic, numeric, underscore(_) and hyphen(-) characters.Maximize size of slug is 256, and minimum size is 2
+2. slug of category should be alphabetic, numeric, underscore(_) and hyphen(-) characters.Maximize size of slug is 256, and minimum size is 2.
-3. name and slug of category are required, others is optional
+3. name and slug of category are required, others is optional.
-4. category could be multilevel
+4. category could be multilevel.

-### 2.1.
-About creating category

-1. satisfing the requirement about category
-2. the category administrator want to create should not exist

 ### 2.2.
-About deleting category
+Creating category

-1. the category administrator want to delete should exist
+1. name and slug of category should be unique.
-2. the category administrator want to delete should correspond with correct version
+2. parent of a category could be added while creating a new category.
+3. orderHint will be generated automatically by server.

-### 2.3 About updating category
+### 2.3.
+Deleting category

-1. satisfing the requirement about category
+1. if a category is deleted, all sub category of this category will be deleted too.
-2. the category administrator want to update should exist
+2. the association between product and category will be deleted.

-### 2.4.
-About getting individual category
+### 2.4 Updating category

-1. individual category you want to get should exist
+1. all attribute of category could be updated

 ### 2.5.
-About getting all category

-1. satisfing the requirement about category
+Getting individual category

 ### 2.6.
-About getting category with condition
+Getting all category

 ## 3. How to provide
 Category service provides RESTful API to admin-web, here